Skip to main content

 [Cancellation & Refund Policy](https://bookwhen.com/terms)

-• In this format, the text within the square brackets [] will be displayed to customers, while the URL within the parentheses () is the link destination.
+• In this format, the text within the square brackets [] will appear to customers, while the URL within the parentheses () is the link destination.

 Field creation screen with arrow pointing in the 'Additional help text' field, showing the completed code that users need to add to create a hyperlink.